ITBE-Lab/MA/README.md

     -i, --In <file_name> []                        Filenames of Fasta/Fastq files containing reads. gz-compressed files are automatically decompressed.
                                                    Multiple files can be specified by a comma separated list.
-At least one file name must be provided.
+One file name must be provided at least.

     -m, --Mate_In <file_name> []                   Filenames of the mates in the case of paired reads.
                                                    If this option is set, the aligner switches to